Philippines sawtail catshark

-The Philippines sawtail catshark (Galeus friedrichi) is a rare species of sawtail catshark native to the Philippines.
+The Philippines sawtail catshark (Galeus friedrichi) is a rare species of sawtail catshark belonging to the family Pentanchidae, the deepwater catsharks.
+This species is native to the Philippines.
 Only three specimens have been caught and is not known to attack humans.

 Distribution and habitat

 This shark is endemic to marine waters off Dapitan, Philippines.
 All three specimens have been caught in water approximately 500 m deep.

 Anatomy and appearance

 It has enlarged denticles on the caudal fin, giving it a sawtail appearance like all other sawtail catsharks.
 The shark's body and caudal fin are not blotched.
 It also grows to 50 cm TL and has more vertebrae, distinguishing it from all other catsharks.